Boeing mulls reporting changes, safety panel after 737 MAX crashes

-Boeing is weighing changes to its internal reporting structure to better identify aircraft safety concerns following the deadly crashes of its 737 Max.
+Boeing is weighing changes to its internal reporting structure to better identify aircraft safety concerns following the deadly crashes of its 737 MAX.

 The manufacturer should rethink reporting lines to ensure that Chief Executive Officer Dennis Muilenburg and other officials are briefed on engineering decisions as well as concerns raised by lower-level workers, according to new recommendations from an internal safety review panel.
 Boeing is also considering forming a permanent committee to examine the design and development of new planes.